 4.1.5 Checking for Supplemental Streaming SIMD Extensions 3 Support

 Checking for support of SSSE3 is similar to checking for SSE support.
-Software must also check whether your operating system (OS) supports SSE.
-The OS requirements for SSSE3 Support are the same as the requirements for SSE.
+The OS requirements for SSSE3 support are the same as the requirements for SSE.

 To check whether your system supports SSSE3, follow these steps: